Ferranti Mark 1: History and specifications

-The instructions, like the Manchester machine, used a single address format in which operands were modified and left in the accumulator.
+The instructions, like the Manchester machine, used a single-address format in which operands were modified and left in the accumulator.
 There were about fifty instructions in total.
 The basic cycle time was 1.2 milliseconds, and a multiplication could be completed in the new parallel unit in about 2.16 milliseconds (about 5 times faster than the original).
 The multiplier used almost a quarter of the machine's 4,050 vacuum tubes.
 Several instructions were included to copy a word of memory from one of the Williams tubes to a paper tape machine, or read them back in.
 Several new instructions were added to the original Manchester design, including a random number instruction and several new instructions using the B-lines.

 The original Mark 1 had to be programmed by entering alphanumeric characters representing a five-bit value that could be represented on the paper tape input.
 The engineers decided to use the simplest mapping between the paper holes and the binary digits they represented, but the mapping between the holes and the physical keyboard was never meant to be a binary mapping.
 As a result, the characters representing the values from 0–31 (five-bit numbers) looked entirely random, specifically /E@A:SIU½DRJNFCKTZLWHYPQOBG"MXV£.

 The first machine was delivered to the University of Manchester.
 Ferranti had high hopes for further sales, and were encouraged by an order placed by the Atomic Energy Research Establishment for delivery in autumn 1952.
 However, a change of government while the second machine was being built led to all government contracts over £100,000 being cancelled, leaving Ferranti with a partially completed Mark 1.
 The company ultimately sold it to the University of Toronto, who had been building their own machine, but saw the chance to buy the complete Mark 1 for even less.
-They purchased it for around $30,000, a "fire sale" price, and gave it the nickname FERUT.
+They purchased it for around $30,000, a "fire sale" price, and Beatrice Worsley gave it the nickname FERUT.
 FERUT was extensively used in business, engineering, and academia, among other duties, carrying out calculations as part of the construction of the St. Lawrence Seaway.

+Alan Turing wrote a programming manual.